gitlevich/thinking-about-agents/README.md

 ---

-*Vladimir Gitlevich is a software architect and founder of DDD-NYC.
-He lives in San Francisco.
+*Vladimir Gitlevich lives in San Francisco.
+He designs and writes software, does photography, and spends too much time thinking about attention and agents.
 This series developed over months of conversations with ChatGPT and was drafted in one night with Claude Opus.*
+---